ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   ``Simulator::Stop()`` command to schedule the time delay until the Simulator should stop.

-* Note that the Spanning Tree Protocol part of 802.1D is not implemented in the ``OFSwitch13LearningController``.
-Therefore, you have to be careful to not create loops on the connections between switches, otherwise the network will collapse.
+* Note that the ``OFSwitch13LearningController`` does not implement the Spanning Tree Protocol part of 802.1D.
+Therefore, you have to be careful not to create loops on the connections between switches, otherwise, the network will collapse.

 * For simulating scenarios with more than one OpenFlow network domain configured with the ``OFSwtich13InternalHelper``, use a different helper instance for each domain.

-* For using ASCII traces it is necessary to manually include the ``ns3::PacketMetadata::Enable ()`` at the beginning of the program, before any packets are sent.
+* For using ASCII traces it is necessary to include the ``ns3::PacketMetadata::Enable ()`` at the beginning of the program, before any packets being sent.